Home

 The Mortgage Broker wins by being paid by the lender.

-The mortgage lender wins by making a profit from your mortgage.
+The Lender wins by making a profit from your loan.

 Note: There are times when a mortgage broker may be paid by their client.
 This may be on a business type transaction as an example.

-The one that may concern you, might be if you just can't qualify for a mortgage at a regular mortgage lender, like a bank or a credit union.
+The one that may concern you, might be if you just can't qualify at a regular lending institution, like a bank or a credit union.

 If the mortgage broker has to go looking for say private funding because your credit has been bad in the past, you may have to pay a fee for their service.
 This will be disclosed to you before they proceed.